Jamel Shabazz: Career

 His book Back in the Days (2002) collects Shabazz's street style photographs made in New York City between 1980 and 1989, which document its emerging hip hop culture.
 The Last Sunday in June (2003) collects ten years of photographs of gay pride events in New York City.
 Sights in the City: New York Street Photographs (2017) contains work from four decades of photographing people in the city.
 City Metro (2020) contains photographs made between 1980 and 2018 of people on the New York City Subway.

 Shabazz's photographs have appeared in the 2007 documentary film Planet B-Boy, the 2008 exhibition Street Art Street Life: From the 1950s to Now in the Bronx Museum of the Arts, and as the album cover art for the 2011 hip hop album Undun by The Roots.
 Shabazz appeared in Cheryl Dunn's 2010 documentary Everybody Street, which is "about photographers who have used New York City street life as a major subject in their work."

 In an interview with Nation19 magazine, Jamel said he uses both analog film and digital photography.

 In 2016, a fictionalized version of Shabazz was portrayed by Cedric Benjamin in a flashback in the second episode of Luke Cage.

+In 2022, the Bronx Museum of the Arts presented Jamel Shabazz: Eyes on the Street, the first museum survey of his work, featuring over 150 photograph made between 1980 and 2020.
+The exhibition was curated by Antonio Sergio Bessa and included works from the museum's collection alongside images from Shabazz's personal archive.

+Shabazz's work was included in the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 at the National Gallery of Art.